Khairul Anam Shakil

 Khairul Anam Shakil is a Bangladeshi singer of Nazrul Sangeet genre.
 He was awarded Ekushey Padak in 2019 and Nazrul Award in 2017 by the government of Bangladesh.
 He was appointed by the government as the chairman of the trustee board chairman of Kabi Nazrul Institute in May 2022.

 Background

 Shakil's father, Mohammad Abul Khayer, was an Awami League MLA of erstwhile East Pakistan (now Bangladesh).
 His mother, Nilufar Khayer, was a student of Rabindra Sangeet in Bulbul Academy of Fine Arts, and was involved with Chhayanaut.
-Shakil graduated from Leeds Beckett University in industrial engineering in 1984.
+Shakil graduated from Leeds University in industrial engineering in 1984.
 He took music lessons from his uncle Mahmudur Rahman Benu, Narayan Chandra Basak, Ustad Mohammad Sageeruddin Khan, Sheikh Lutfur Rahman, Sohrab Hossain and Anjalee Ray.

 Career

 Shakil released his debut album, Meghey Meghey Andho, in 1996.

 As of April 2024, Shakil has been serving as a vice president of Chhayanaut Cultural Organisation.
-He is a former faculty member of the Department of Music at the University of Dhaka.
+He is a faculty member of the Department of Music at the University of Dhaka.
 As of March 2024, he serves as the General Secretary of Bangladesh Nazrul Sangeet Sangstha.